lijikun/my-customized-linux-setup/README.md

 * Set the hostname.

-* Change the root user password (or leave it empty to disable direct root login).
-Install `sudo` and create a normal user with sudo privilege.
-Also set default options for users.
-Put any necessary config files into `/etc/skel`, and edit `/etc/default/useradd`.
+* Create the root password, or leave it empty to disable root login.
+In the latter case you must install `sudo` and create a normal user with sudo privilege.

-* Install necessary proprietary firmwares and drivers (especially for WiFi and GPU) so that one has a usable system on first boot.

 * Set up network connection(s), e.g. by copying the contents of `/etc/NetworkManager/system-connections` to the new system.

 * Install essential tools such as `ssh`, `vim` and `tmux` in case you need to troubleshoot, as well as Windows compability utilities such as `ntfs-3g` if you dual boot.

+* Install necessary proprietary firmwares and drivers (especially for WiFi and GPU) so that one has a usable system on first boot.

 * Install a desktop environment if necessary.

+* When in doubt, re-generate the initramfs and boot loader config before exiting the chroot and reboot.

 ## Stuff That Can Be Done After the First Boot

+* Also set default options for users.
+Put any necessary config files into `/etc/skel`, and edit `/etc/default/useradd`.

 * Disable onboard audio (`echo 'blacklist snd_hda_intel' | sudo tee /etc/modprobe.d/disable-onboard-audio.conf`) if necessary.
 Also set up correct sampling rate for sound devices such as USB sound cards.